Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/apply-interactions-actions.md

 1. Select an Action to edit, so that the right pane of the window displays the properties for that Action.
 1. Select the plus icon on the __Interactions__ foldout to open a list of all available Interactions types.
 1. Select an Interaction type to add an Interaction instance of that type.
 The Interaction now appears in the __Interactions__ foldout.
-1. If the Interaction has any parameters, you can now edit them at this stage.
+1. If the Interaction has any parameters, you can edit them at this stage.

 ## Apply Interactions to Actions in code